 Just two years and one day after the infamous 1943 riot, employees on board the SS Columbia would not allow Sarah Elizabeth Ray to ride the boat to Bob-Lo Island.

 Today, the SS Columbia Project is working to revitalize the SS Columbia, the oldest remaining excursion steamship in America.
 The National Register of Historic Places listed the ship in 1979 and designated it a historic landmark in 1992.
-After Sarah Elizabeth Ray and Thurgood Marshall brought their case to the Supreme Court and won, forcing Bob-Lo Excursion Company to integrate, many people, of all ages and races, have wonderful memories of their trips to the amusement park.
+After Sarah Elizabeth Ray and the NAACP brought their case to the Supreme Court and won, forcing Bob-Lo Excursion Company to integrate, many people, of all ages and races, have wonderful memories of their trips to the amusement park.
 Watch the video below created by Matt Reznik and Emilie Evans, the oral historian for the project, that documents passenger memories of the SS Columbia and what the ship meant to them.

 Download “From Desegregation to Restoration: On Board the SS COLUMBIA” by Aimee Bachari, PowerShips (Winter 2018).